Simplified calculus for semimartingales: Multiplicative compensators and changes of measure: Change of measure and its representation

 \section{Change of measure and its representation}

 We now discuss how to compute drifts after an absolutely continuous change of measure.
-Since the collection of null sets of the new measure, say $\Qu$, may be larger than that of $\P$, one is compelled to study $\Qu$--drifts of processes that \emph{a-priori} are not $\P$--semimartingales.
-The next lemma addresses this issue by offering a specific way to `lift' $\Qu$--semimartingales back up to $\P$.
+Since the collection of null sets of the new measure, say $\Qu$, may be larger than that of $\P$, one is compelled to study $\Qu$--drifts of processes that \emph{a priori} are not $\P$--semimartingales.
+The next proposition addresses this issue by offering a specific way to `lift' $\Qu$--semimartingales back up to $\P$.
+Its proof is provided at the end of this section.